patrickbucher/learning-powershell/README.md

 The original objects (e.g. processes) are converted into generic `PSObject` instances by such commands, which come with their own rules for output.

+## Batch Cmdlets

+Many Cmdlets (_Batch Cmdlets_) can deal with multiple inputs.

+As the left command's output is consumed by the right command, it needs to be explicitly passed through in order to become visible using the `-PassThru`
+parameter:

+    > Get-ChildItem folder | Copy-Item -Destination backup -PassThru

+Other Cmdlets can only deal with single inputs, and therefore need

 # Formatting

 Formatting options are configured in `*.format.ps1xml` files within the